kev-m/pyCoilGen/docs/source/quick_start.md

 # Quick Start

-While the **pyCoilGen** application can be used as a command-line application, due to the [large number of parameters](./configuration.md), it is best used as part of a Python script.
+While the **pyCoilGen** application can be used as a command-line application, due to the [large number of parameters](./configuration.md) to be configured, it is best used as part of a Python script.

 This allows users to use the application, or previously saved data, to manipulate and/or view coil design parameters, field errors, etc.

 ## Calling the Application

+The following code snippet shows an example of a basic Python script that creates a dictionary of paramers that is then passed to the `pyCoilGen` function to determine the solution.

 ```python
 import logging
 from pyCoilGen.pyCoilGen_release import pyCoilGen